alfonsof/terraform-google-cloud-examples/code/01-hello-world/README.md

 This folder contains a "Hello, World" example of a [Terraform](https://www.terraform.io/) file on Google Cloud Platform (GCP).

-This Terraform file deploys a single server on Google Cloud Platform (GCP).
+This Terraform file deploys a single server on Google Cloud Platform (GCP) using the shortest script.

 ## Requirements